 Awarded to students from low-and middle-income families who show financial need and are degree seeking.
-You must submit a Free Application for Federal Student Aid (FAFSA).
-Amounts are determined by the U.S. Department of Education and for 2012-2013 ranged from $602-$5,550 per year.
+Student must submit a Free Application for Federal Student Aid (FAFSA).
+Amounts are determined by the U.S. Department of Education and for 2013-2014 ranged from $605-$5,645 per year.

 Supplemental Educational Opportunity Grant

 Awarded to students receiving Pell Grants and demonstrating high financial need.
 Amounts are determined by the U.S. Department of Education and for 2013-2014 were $600 per year.